How to Apply

 - If you are attending graduate school, one of your evaluations must be from a graduate advisor or major professor.

-- If you are attending graduate school but have no graduate advisor or major professor, one of your evaluations must be from the chairperson of your major department.
+- If you are attending graduate school but have no graduate advisor, one of your evaluations must be from the chairperson of your major department.

 - If you have not attended a college or university for one year or more, and you are currently employed or in military service, one of your evaluations must be from your immediate supervisor (if self-employed, an evaluation from a business associate).